gvwilson/thirdbit/src/fiction/in-heck/index.md

 The older Roo twitched.
 His hand slowly rose to rest on top of Maddy's.
 "You're…real?
-You're really here?
+You're really here?"
-Who are you?"

-"Papa, it's me.
+"Yes Papa, it's me.
 It's Maddy."
 She half-laughed and half-sobbed.
 "I'm really here.
-I found you."
+I found you.

-"Maddy?"
-His eyes widened.
+I'm sorry—I'm sorry it took so long,
+I just didn't know where you were, and then they were going to take Sindy and—"

+She stopped as Papa Roo's eyes widened in horror.
+"Maddy?
-"Oh no.
+Oh no.
 No no no no no.
 You can't be here.
 You *mustn't* be here.